sarishalekhi20/ArtBud/README.md

 # ArtBud
-A place for artist to come, share their art, progress and knowledge with fellow artist
+A Django-based application for artists to come, share their art, discuss and gain knowledge about art and art history, using chat rooms.

+# Learning Outcomes
+ Building web applications using the Django framework.
+ Navigating from one page to another
+ Using in built Django forms